zacharygrubb/8-Ball/README.md

 # 8-Ball

-Made with codesandbox and deployed with netlify.
+A basic React.js app made with codesandbox and deployed with netlify.

 https://csb-45vknc.netlify.app/